 Black: It depends.
-Sometimes, I like it a lot and sometimes it’s just ok.
-You can get burnt out on it, and I was getting a little burnt out on it.
-So, that’s why I haven’t been doing it for a while, but absence does make the heart grow fonder.
-So, I’m excited to reignite my love of it.
+Sometimes, I like it a lot, and sometimes it’s just OK.
+You can get burned out on it, and I was getting a little burned out on it.
+So that’s why I haven’t been doing it for a while, but absence does make the heart grow fonder.
+So I’m excited to reignite my love of it.
 It’s gonna blow your mind.

 MT: I hope so.
 How do you write for stand-up?

 Black: I sit down and I write.
 Then I try to memorize what I’ve written and then I try it out.
 There’s no big mystery to my process.